 - 3 tablespoons sweet chili sauce

-- combine hoisin sauce and peanut butter in a ratio of roughly 2 parts hoisin to 1 part peanut butter. taste and adjust if desired. if the sauce is really thick (this will likely be the case if you use peanut butter than doesn’t need to be stirred), add 1 teaspoon of water at a time and mix in well until the sauce is the desired consistency. i like it to be pretty thick, but not so thick that i can’t actually dip the spring roll in the sauce.
+- combine hoisin sauce and peanut butter in a ratio of roughly 2 parts hoisin to 1 part peanut butter. taste and adjust if desired. if the sauce is really thick (this will likely be the case if you use thick peanut butter), add 1 teaspoon of water at a time and mix in well until the sauce is the desired consistency. i like it to be pretty thick, but not so thick that i can’t actually dip the spring roll in the sauce.

-- combine everything in a medium bowl. whisk until everything is well combined, then taste and adjust as desired. if the sauce is really thick (this will likely be the case if you use peanut butter than doesn’t need to be stirred), add 1 teaspoon of water at a time and mix in well until the sauce is the desired consistency. i like it to be pretty thick, but not so thick that i can’t actually dip the spring roll in the sauce.
+- combine everything in a medium bowl. whisk until everything is well combined, then taste and adjust as desired. if the sauce is really thick (unlikely but may be the case if you use thick peanut butter), add 1 teaspoon of water at a time and mix in well until the sauce is the desired consistency. i like it to be pretty thick, but not so thick that i can’t actually dip the spring roll in the sauce.